 For the rest of this page, we will discuss California DUIs from arrest through court...

-You must contact the DMV within 10 days of your arrest to demand a hearing.
-Otherwise you forfeit your right to a hearing and your license automatically goes into suspension after 30 days.
+You must contact the DMV within 10 days of your arrest to request a DMV hearing.
+Otherwise, you forfeit your right to a hearing and your license automatically goes into suspension after 30 days.
 If you hire a California DUI lawyer, he/she can request the hearing for you.
 It's usually better that way, because your lawyer can often schedule the hearing further out (thus getting more time to prepare) and he/she can sometimes influence what DMV hearing officer gets assigned to the case.

 Generally your California DUI attorney conducts the hearing on your behalf.
 You may or may not be asked to attend.
-Your lawyer's primary objectively is to convince the DMV not to suspend your drivers license.
+Your lawyer's primary objective is to convince the DMV not to suspend your driver's license.
 But your lawyer may also use the DMV hearing as an opportunity to gather evidence that may prove useful in court.